mqnguyen5/mini-ssg/README.md

 - Users can specify a URL to a CSS stylesheet.
 - If user's input contains markdown file(s), MINI will convert all `# Heading1`, `## Heading2`, inline code blocks, and `[Link](...)` into their corresponding HTML elements.
 - If user specifies a config JSON file, MINI will extract the `input`, `stylesheet` and `lang` properties and ignore other options from the JSON file to generate HTML files accordingly.
+- Support static assets: All generated HTML files (from markdown files only) will reference static assets (images or favicon) from the `/assets` folder.

+**WARNING**: All static assets in the `/assets` folder will be override when converting new `.md` files!

 ## Installation: